 China’s wildlife conservation efforts have come under some scrutiny throughout the years, but improvements have been underway.
 15% of China’s total land mass consists of nature reserves, and the country’s endangered species are protected by law.
 Additionally, animal conservation in China has seen the recovery of the beloved giant panda, a species which would have been long-since extinct without the assistance of scientists and conservationists alike.

-By taking part in volunteer work in China, you could be part of an exceptionally positive change in the county.
+Being a volunteer in China, you could be part of an exceptionally positive change in the county.
 Why not take a detour from one of China’s major sites, such as the Great Wall, to become a volunteer with pandas in Chengdu?
 Pay a visit to the Far East and join a volunteer programme in China today!

 At least 551 species of mammal can be found in China, as well as 1221 species of birds and 424 species of reptile.
 Some of China’s most famous animals include: